-One of the challenges of being an overseas Filipino worker is that he or she is far from families and friends back home.
-While the usual focus goes to parents who make a difficult decision of leaving their children, many OFWs also puts relationships with girlfriends or boyfriends to the test as they venture for work overseas.
+One of the challenges of being an overseas Filipino worker is that he or she is far from family and friends back home.
+While the usual focus goes to parents who make a difficult decision to leave their children, many OFWs also put relationships with girlfriends or boyfriends to the test as they venture for work overseas.

-There are many distractions that may prove decisive in the fate of long distance relationships.
-Hectic work schedule, wide gap in time zone difference, or suspicious social media status are among the reasons that could break an already fragile love situation.
+Many distractions may prove decisive in the fate of long-distance relationships.
+Hectic work schedules, a wide gap in time zone difference, or suspicious social media status are among the reasons that could break an already fragile love situation.
 Not to mention the temptations surrounding the OFW and the one left behind: less time for each other means more freedom to do something else.

 So how should OFWs maintain a healthy relationship with loved ones separated by great distances?

 Plan before the trip abroad.

 The two of you may have agreed already that you going out of the country was a tough decision but a decision that need to be made not only to provide a better future, but also a proof that no distance can separate a loving relationship.
 Plan the adjustments you need to make.
 What’s the best time to call and what’s the ideal choice to communicate.
 When you will see each other again.
 What’s the plan for the next year and beyond.
 Although it’s hard to plan, especially if the workplace arrangement is uncertain, at least try to draw a plan that both of you will stick to.
 Once you arrive at your workplace, you may revise the idea a bit to suit the new working and living arrangements.

 Set specific times for regular appointments.